 • Recruitment & Selection Procedure: Includes conducting checks for eligibility to work in the UK for all employees to safeguard against human trafficking (anti-slavery) or individuals being forced to work against their will.

-• Freedom to Speak Up Procedure: Ensures all employees know they can raise concerns about how colleagues are being treated, or concerns around practices within our business or supply chain, without fear of reprisals.
+• Freedom to Speak Up Procedure: This procedure ensures that all employees know they can raise concerns about how colleagues are being treated or concerns around practices within our business or supply chain without fear of reprisals.

-• Agencies Checks: on approved frameworks are audited to provide assurance that pre‐employment clearance has been obtained for agency staff
+• Agency checks: Agency checks on approved frameworks are audited to provide assurance that pre‐employment clearance has been obtained for agency staff.

 • Equality and Diversity: outlines our commitment to provide an inclusive environment which promotes equality, encourages and values diversity, eliminates discrimination (including bullying, harassment and victimisation) and respects the rights and dignity of all employees and patients.

-• Terms and Conditions: We adopt controls that protect staff from poor treatment and/or exploitation, to comply with all respective laws and regulations.
-These include provision of fair pay rates, fair Terms of Conditions of Employment and access to training and development opportunities.
+• Terms and Conditions: We adopt controls that protect staff from poor treatment and exploitation to comply with all respective laws and regulations.
+These include the provision of fair pay rates, fair Terms of Conditions of Employment and access to training and development opportunities.

-• Anti-Fraud, Bribery & Corruption Procedure: Ensures that business is conducted in an open, honest, and ethical manner, details the Company’s commitment to the proper use of public funds and outlines roles and responsibilities for the prevention of fraud, bribery, and corruption.
+• Anti-Fraud, Bribery & Corruption Procedure: This procedure ensures that business is conducted in an open, honest, and ethical manner.
+It details the Company’s commitment to the proper use of public funds and outlines roles and responsibilities for the prevention of fraud, bribery, and corruption.

-We will make an annual statement of compliance against these mitigations within our Annual Report and Accounts.
+We will make an annual compliance statement against these mitigations within our Annual Report and Accounts.

-Advice and training is available to staff through our Safeguarding Children and Adults training, our Safeguarding policies and procedures and our Safeguarding leads.
+Staff can access advice and training through our Safeguarding Children and Adults training, our Safeguarding policies and procedures, and our Safeguarding leads.
 We expect all DHU Healthcare colleagues to complete our essential learning module on Modern Slavery.

-DHU monitor reports received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.
-To date none have been received.
+DHU monitors reports received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.
+To date, none have been received.

-The Board of Directors has considered and approved this statement on 06/09/2023 and will continue to support the requirements of the legislation.
+The Board of Directors considered and approved this statement on 02/10/2024 and will continue to support the legislation's requirements.

 You might also be interested in...